pi-apps/pi-blazor/Readme.md

 If you don't need to redirect use ConstantsEnums.PiNetworkDoNotRedirect (if you provide just empty string it will redirect to "/").

-### MAKE PAYMENTS
+### MAKE U2A PAYMENTS
-Inject in your *.razor file '@inject IPiNetworkClientBlazor piClient'
+Inject inyour *.razor file '@inject IPiNetworkClientBlazor piClient'

 First authenticate with ConstantsEnums.PiNetworkDoNotRedirect option.
 Authenticate every time before making payment.